Available on the Enterprise plan. Contact sales to learn more.

 - Create a new environment with the configured runner

-- Open Ona Agent and start a conversation
+- Open Ona Agent and start a session

 - If Ona Agent responds, the integration is working.
 Test with a simple code generation request